Memorable Manitobans: Thomas M. Harrington (1847-1937)

-Born in Montreal, Quebec on 3 January 1848, he attended country schools in Maryboro County, Ontario.
-At the age of 16 he took up the carriage-making trade until 1888, when he came to Manitoba.
-He worked as a general contractor in Winnipeg until 1893 then went to Brandon and continued work in this area.
-By 1906, he was the managing director of the Brandon Construction Company, the city’s largest building firm doing business throughout Manitoba, Saskatchewan, and Alberta.
-Brandon buildings constructed by his firm included the McKenzie business block, the Bank of Montreal, the Bank of Commerce, the Great Northern and Canadian Pacific train depots, Baptist College, Park School, Industrial School, Brandon Courthouse, Winter Fair Building, two Methodist churches, and numerous others.
+Born at Montreal, Quebec on 3 January 1847, he attended country schools in Maryboro County, Ontario.
+At the age of 16 he took up the carriage-making trade until 1881, when he came to Manitoba with his wife and children.
+He worked as a general contractor in Winnipeg, as a partner in the firm of Harrington and Thompson, then moved to Brandon and continued work in this area.
+In 1906, the Brandon Construction Company was incorporated, with him as its managing director.
+It became the city’s largest building firm doing business throughout western Manitoba, Saskatchewan, and Alberta.

 Death registration, Manitoba Vital Statistics.

 “T. Harrington, pioneer in city building, dies,” Winnipeg Tribune, 2 February 1937, page 17.